July 7, 2017

 1) Naming your files

 Did you know that the filenames attached to your images can make a big difference in SEO?
-You should always include your location, genre of photography, and business name in your filenames.
+You should always include the city and venue the photo was taken at, the type of session, and your business name in your filenames.
 Here’s the magic formula I use!

 You can rename a large group of images in one of two ways: